Antonios-P/Raspberry-Pi-Mega-Cluster/part-list.md

 ![NETGEAR GS348T](resources/part-list/switch-48.jpg)

 5. For those of you that saw the previous item that was here (the 8-port NETGEAR gigabit switch), this is not needed anymore.
-Instead, we will use SFP to 1GBase-T adapters from *10Gtek*.
+Instead, we will use **SFP to 1GBase-T adapters** from *10Gtek*.
 These will take the SFP ports on each of the gigabit switches and then adapt them to gigabit ethernet.
 We will need 12 of these.
-They cost $21.99 each, which totals out to 263.88.
+They cost 21.99 USD each, which totals out to 263.88 USD.
 They are on the expensive side.
 If you can find cheaper ones at the same or better quality level, be sure to let me know through an issue post on this repo.
 You can check them out [here](https://www.amazon.com/10Gtek-Compatible-SFP-GE-T-Transceiver-1000Base-T/dp/B01FRQJ1Y2?th=1)

 ![SFP to Ethernet adapter](resources/part-list/sfp-eth.jpg)